 3. Commit to Being Interested

 Third, commit to being interested.
 Everyone you meet has value as God’s image-bearer, and everyone you meet has a story.
 No matter their background or life circumstances, this makes them interesting.
 As C. S. Lewis wrote, “There are no ordinary people.
 You have never talked to a mere mortal.
 Nations, cultures, arts, civilizations—these are mortal, and their life is to ours as the life of a gnat.
 But it is immortals whom we joke with, work with, marry, snub and exploit.”
 Everyone in your neighborhood is interesting if you’ll take the time to talk to them.

 Start by asking them questions.
 Then listen to their story.
 If they have a tattoo, ask them what it means.
 Tattoos are one of the great open doors to learning about someone’s life.
 They got it for a reason, and they are usually happy to share that reason when asked.
 Ask them about jobs, trips, and kids.
 Listen well and follow up.
 If you do, you will be given an opportunity to share your story—a story that has a hero named Jesus.

-These three simple commitments—be visible, be social, and be interested—can help you live as an ambassador for Christ in your neighborhood.
-Don’t simply view a mission trip as an event, but as a way of life.
+These three simple commitments—be visible, be social, and be interested—can help you live as an ambassador for Christ in your neighborhood as you do local missions.
+Don’t simply view a mission trip as an event, but local missions as a way of life.
 When you do, a trip to the store, even a trip to the mailbox, can be a mission trip.